greencloudcomputing/docs/docs/guide/cli/creating a Function.md

 #### Step by step

 -   Navigate to the directory where you want the function to be located.
--   Use the following command to create the function `./gccli function init`
+-   Use the following command to create the function `gccli fx init`
 -   Enter function name. `alphanumeric`
 -   Enter one of the available languages. `go` `py` `js` `cs` `rb`
 -   Enter description. `optional` `ascii` `max=80`